 Screening Committee

 The evaluation (review) of proposals must be done by a Screening Committee composed of three or more individuals.
 The agency head (or designee) must appoint the Screening Committee and the committee’s Chair.
 If the RFP involves highly technical or obscure subject matter, the Chair may appoint “technical advisors” to counsel and inform the Committee.
-Any technical advisor must sign an Ethics & Confidentiality Agreement and complete a Statement of Financial Interest
+Any technical advisor must sign an Ethics & Confidentiality Agreement and complete a Statement of Financial Interest.

 Evaluating the proposals submitted in response to an agency’s RFP might be the most important – and sensitive – task in the entire process.
 The agency depends on the Screening Committee to do a thorough and professional job on its behalf.
 Proposers expect the Committee to evaluate their proposals in a fair and impartial manner.